david-slatinek/hf42/README.md

 The [order-service](order-service) provides CRUD operations for orders and was made with Quarkus.
 After an order is created, it is sent to a [RabbitMQ](messaging) queue.
-The [payment-service](payment-service) reads orders from the queue and, if a given user is valid, which is validated by the *user-service*, simulates a payment.
+The [payment-service](payment-service) reads orders from the queue and, if a given book is valid, which is validated by the *book-service*, simulates a payment.
 It creates a payment record in the MySQL database, generates a PDF invoice, and uploads it to AWS S3.
 At this point, AWS [Lambda](email-lambda) is triggered, which sends an email with the invoice to the user.